temporalio/documentation/blog/why-i-joined-temporal-charles-zedlewski.md

 - Easier to operate - Temporal helps users see how their production application executes its logic, consolidates errors and provides simple but powerful mechanisms to make fixes without interrupting the operation of the running application.

 At write time the Temporal SDK provides engineers a simple set of primitives native to their preferred language, the most central of which are Workflows.
 These primitives can be incorporated selectively or extensively into any kind of stateful application.
-The more extensively they’re used the greater the benefit because these primitives enable developers to write durable code.
+The more extensively they’re used the greater the benefit because **these primitives enable developers to write durable code**.

 At run time, the parts of an application written with Temporal are still just code that now talk periodically to the Temporal Server.
-This crucial design point, “what you write is what you run” means runtimes like Temporal meet engineering teams where they’re at, whereas most other platforms attempting to solve this problem require engineers to change their process, deployment, tools or other architectural decisions.
+This crucial design point, **“what you write is what you run” means runtimes like Temporal meet engineering teams where they’re at**, whereas most other platforms attempting to solve this problem require engineers to change their process, deployment, tools or other architectural decisions.

 **Commoditize and democratize**